 PEO3 Be competent members and/or leaders of their teams, organizations, and communities.

 PEO4 Maintain and enhance professional and technical knowledge through continuous and life-long learning.

 Upon completion of the four years B.Sc. degree in Electrical and Electronic Engineering, a graduate will be able to:

-PO1 Engineering Knowledge: Apply knowledge of mathematics, science, and engineering to solve complex electrical and electronic engineering problems. (*K1 to K4).
+PO(a) (Previously PO1-Engineering Knowledge) Apply knowledge of mathematics, science, and engineering to solve complex electrical and electronic engineering problems. (*K1 to K4).

 Table: Knowledge Profile

 |K1||A systematic, theory-based understanding of the natural sciences applicable to the discipline|

 |K2||Conceptually based mathematics, numerical analysis, statistics and the formal aspects of computer and information science to support analysis and modeling applicable to the discipline|